 The British came to Muscat through the British East India Company in 1800 and established the foundation for western influence in the Sultanate (McBriety and Al Zubair).
 British economical influence still continues today.
 During the 1800s through the early 1900s, the sultanate went through an economic decline due to the changing powers and foreign influences.
 In 1921, the British brokered the Treaty of Seeb to maintain peace between Sultan Taimur bin Feisal (1913-1932) and the Imam, along with various tribes granting partial autonomy for the interior regions of Oman.
 Despite this peace treaty, fighting would again break out between the imamate in the interior and the sultanate in Muscat in 1955 and 1957.

 When Sultan Taimur bin Feisal died in 1932, his son Sultan Said bin Taimur ascended the throne.
-Sultan Said secured British recognition of Oman’s independence in 1951 and began securing significant oil concessions with many Western nations.
+Sultan Said secured British recognition of Oman’s independence in 1951 and subsequently secured significant oil concessions with many other Western nations.

-Despite the new found oil wealth, Sultan Said invested little into his country’s economy and infrastructure.
-On July 23, 1970, with the support of the British Sultan Said’s son Qaboosadeposed his father, declared himself Sultan and immediately began reversing his father’s isolationist policies by opening up relations with Arab and Western nations while investing oil dollars into the economy.
+Despite the country’s new-found oil wealth, Sultan Said invested little into his country’s economy and infrastructure.
+On July 23, 1970, with the support of the British, Sultan Said’s son Qaboos deposed his father, declared himself Sultan and immediately began reversing his father’s isolationist policies by opening up relations with Arab and Western nations while investing oil dollars into the economy.

 Among his many contributions to his country, Sultan Qaboos has focused on his relationship with his people, forming a strong bond between citizen and state.
 The Basic Law of the State (see below) was developed under the rule of Sultan Qaboos and its first Article declares, “The Sultanate of Oman is an independent, fully sovereign, Arab, Islamic state.
 Its capital is Muscat.”
 The document stipulates: “The system of government is Sultani (Royal), hereditary through male descendants of Sayyid Turki bin Said bin Sultan; it is that the one who is chosen as successor shall be a Muslim, judicious, of sound mind and a legitimate son of two Omani Muslim parents.”

-The state is organized into structures that consist of His Majesty, as the Head of State, and several councils, institutions and authorities.
+The state is organized into structures that consist of the sultan as the head of state, and several councils, institutions and authorities.
 The Council of Ministers, the most important of such councils, directly assists Sultan Qaboos in drawing up, implementing, and ensuring general state policy.
 The Council of Oman (Majlis Oman) is divided into the State Council (Majlis al Dawla), whose members are appointed by Sultan Qaboos, and the Consultation Council (Majlis al Shura), whose members are elected by Omani citizens to represent their governorates.
 The Majlis al Shura is comprised of 84 members.
 The Shura Council has the power to propose draft legislative and regulatory decisions.

 Oman has overcome many internal and regional struggles throughout its rise, but these challenges have laid a solid foundation for the prosperity enjoyed by its citizens today.